Education

 - 'Introducing Mapping, Spatial Data and GIS' (10 CATS points, FHEQ level 4), Department for Continuing Education, Oxford University, 2025 (view certificate).
 Included theoretical reading and practical work with QGIS.

 - PhD in History, Reading University, 2001.
-Thesis about military administration and supply in the 17th century.
-Also included a course in 14th- and 15th-century English palaeography in the Graduate Centre for Medieval Studies.
+Thesis about military administration and supply in the 17th century, based on detailed research in TNA series SP 28.
+Also covered history of businesses, some owned and run by women, in London.
+Included a course in 14th- and 15th-century English palaeography in the Graduate Centre for Medieval Studies.

 - MA in Military History, Leeds University, 1996.